somatic-labs/hardhat/README.md

 ## Context

-I've known that the spammy attack can be enhanced by maybe 100x.
+I've known that the spammy technique can be enhanced by maybe 100x.
 This does that, and it also works with https://github.com/notional-labs/rpc-crawler.

 spammy-go takes the output of the rpc-crawler, which is open RPCs.

-Then, spammy-go will blast 30kb IBC transfers into every rpc at once at top speed.

 Specificially this tests: